alexriley/Cache2SSD/README.md

 What it does: Easily copy a folder to a faster drive.
 By using symbolic links, it appears that the folder hasn't moved to any program that accesses it.
 When you need that space back, run Cache2SSD again to copy it back and remove the symbolic link.

-I took the idea from a program I used for the same purpose when I used Windows called 'Steam Mover' (available at http://www.traynier.com/software/steammover).
+I took the idea from a program called 'Steam Mover', which I used for the same purpose when I used Windows (available at http://www.traynier.com/software/steammover).

 This will probably work on Mac OS X with few revisions.
 I haven't tested in on a Mac, so I have no means of confirming this.